 On the other hand, the new situation of crisis and conflict allowed Turkey -not without contradictions– to play a neo-ottomanimperialist strategy relying on the Muslim Brotherhood.
 These, favored by Turkish support and Qatari money, expanded since then as never seen before: creating racialist movements in France to the horror of the Republican state, securing by bombing the government of Tripoli, winning ministers in Tunisia or deputies in Indonesia and Malaysia.

 Obviously the patronage was not going to come for free.
 As the Brotherhood, the originator and main Islamist organization in the world, moves forward with Turkish and Qatari arms and funds, the more erdoganist it becomes.
-Today, most of its branches are not far from playing the role that the Stalinist parties once played against Moscow in relation to Turkey.
+Today, most of its branches are not far from playing the role vis-à-vis Turkey that the Stalinist parties once played vis-à-vis Moscow.
 The Muslim Brotherhood has gone from having its capital in the religious university of Cairo to having it in Istanbul.

 Istanbul is today a center of the Muslim Brotherhood.
 The Turkish state is investing in and supporting the branches of the organization and, more importantly, facilitating efforts to organize and represent them.
 Dozens of television stations, mostly affiliated with branches of the Muslim Brotherhood, attest to Turkish support for these groups.
 Even important decisions within the branches of the organization are being made in the Turkish city.
 Recently, for example, Al-Islah, the Muslim Brotherhood of Yemen, voted in Istanbul for a new leader named Salah Batis.
 Batis, based in Istanbul, has been criticized by opponents of Turkish influence in the region for his connections to Turkey.